 PhD Programs

-Molecular Biosciences is an umbrella program that administers five graduate programs in the biomedical and life sciences at Rutgers University.
-Molecular Biosciences serves as an entry portal to review applications for admission, coordinate the first-year curriculum, and assist students to identify a laboratory in which to conduct their thesis research.
+Molecular Biosciences is an umbrella of five graduate programs in the biomedical and life sciences at Rutgers University.
+Molecular Biosciences serves as an entry portal to review applications for admission, coordinate the first-year curriculum, and assist students in identifying a laboratory for their thesis research.
 Students are free to carry out their PhD research with any faculty member affiliated with one of the five Molecular Biosciences graduate programs.

-Molecular Biosciences offers research opportunities in more than 150 laboratories across campus.
+Molecular Biosciences offers research opportunities in more than 200 laboratories across campus.
 A stipend, tuition remission, and health benefits are guaranteed for all students in good standing with the program.
-While students initially apply to one of five programs for admission, they may select any program at the end of their first year.
-Although each program has unique features, course requirements overlap and students from different programs can be found in any given lab.
+While students initially apply to one of five programs for admission, they may select any lab and program at the end of their first year.

-Toward the end of the second year, students present a written thesis proposal and are examined by a committee of three faculty.
-To facilitate their progress, students meet at least annually with a thesis advisory committee consisting of at least three program faculty, who help the advisor in guiding the student’s research project.
+Toward the end of the second year, students write, present, and defend a thesis proposal before their thesis advisory committee.
+To facilitate progress towards graduation, each student meets at least annually with their thesis advisory committee, consisting of at least three program faculty members, who help the advisor in guiding the student's research project.
+We also make use of Individual Development Plans (IDPs) to systematically identify training needs and competencies, establish goals, and monitor progress.
 Most students complete and defend their thesis within 5 to 6 years.

-Three of the programs also offer an MS degree to which students may apply directly.
+Three of the programs also offer a Master's degree to which students may apply directly.